jakob-bagterp/browserist/docs/user-guide/navigation/basics.md

 ---
 title: How to Automate Basic Browser Navigation
 description: Learn basic navigation like back and forward, refresh and quit for browser automation and web scraping using Browserist.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Navigation